Christopher Hays

 Bio

-Hays teaches courses in Old Testament and directs the master’s program in Ancient Near Eastern Studies in the School of Theology.
+Hays teaches courses in Old Testament and directs the master’s program in Ancient Near Eastern Studies in the School of Mission and Theology.
 He has participated in archaeological research in Israel and conducts study trips there.
 His languages include Hebrew, Akkadian, Ugaritic, Aramaic, Greek, and Latin.
+In 2022, he completed a master’s degree in Egyptology at UCLA.

 Hays is ordained in the Presbyterian Church (USA).

-Download Dr. Hays’s CV, which includes a list of his current publications, here.
+View Hays’s CV, which includes a list of his current publications.